miRackModular/ImpromptuModular/README.md

 * Trig-Incr: the input is trigger sensitive and moves to the next sequence number every time a trigger is received.
 A reset can be used to move back to the first sequence.

 All edge sensitive inputs have a threshold of 1V.
 In all sequencers, the duration of the gates normally corresponds to the pulse width (high time) of the clock signal.
 When sequencers offer an **Advanced gate mode** and this mode is activated, the pulse width of the clock signal has no effect on the sequencer.

+In all sequencers, clicking **Randomize** in the right-click menu of the module will only serve to randomize the content (CVs, gates, slides, etc., as applicable) of the current sequence.
+For sequencers with a song mode, no song content is randomized when in SONG mode.

 ### On resets, clocks and run states... <a id="clk_rst_run"></a>